giridhar7632/Todo-App/README.md

 Make sure you copy the data.

-Hop on to the forked Repl and create a new component `Firebase.js` inside thr `src` folder.
+Hop on to the forked Repl and create a new component `Firebase.js` inside the `src` folder.

-First of all import `firebase` module, which is already installed and paste the data you copied from Firebase.
-Your Firebase.js file will be like this with **your API keys**.
+In `Firebase.js` component, import `firebase` module, which is already installed and paste the data you copied from Firebase.
+Your `Firebase.js` file will be like this with **your API keys**.

 ```jsx
 import firebase from 'firebase'           // <------------- importing firebase